 Learn to swirl chocolate!
-For swirling the chocolate, melt 4 oz of semi-sweet chocolate and 4 oz of white chocolate separately.
+For swirling the chocolate as shown in a few of these photos, melt 4 oz of semi-sweet chocolate and 4 oz of white chocolate separately.
 In a shallow bowl or paper plate (I used a paper plate), pour your semi sweet chocolate into a puddle and top with the white chocolate.
 Swirl your pretzel twist into the chocolates and top with sprinkles.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.